-May 15, 2012.
+Updated on May 15, 2012.
 The MSDE review team recommended that the principal or designee initiate an investigation within 24 hours of receiving a Gang-Related Incident Reporting Form.
 WCPS Policy JICF, entitled "Addressing Gangs, Gang Activity, and Similar Destructive or Illegal Group Behavior; "was updated to include this language.

 - 3. Where are your gang policy/regulations located/electronically communicated?
-Our policy is communicated through our student handbook and online. - 4.
+Information on the WCPS gang policy is published in our annual student handbook and is available on the WCPS website- links provided above. - 4.
 What educational gang awareness programs does your school system provide to students, staff, and volunteers?